What You Should Know

 - Accommodation: hotels are open.

-- Public places and services: Masks should be worn in all public spaces in Senegal, including supermarkets, public transport (which always operates at reduced capacity), taxis, and on public roads.
+- Public places and services: Masks should be worn in all public spaces in Senegal, including supermarkets, public transport (which always operates at reduced capacity), taxis, and public roads.